forthmedia/sign-up/README.md

 # sign-up
+Modal sign up form with basic ARIA accessibilty.

-Sign up page with HTML5 pattern validation and/or JavaScript custom validation.
+Includes HTML5 pattern validation and/or JavaScript custom validation.
 Inline comments explain how or why various validation tests are done.

 It is best practice to separate and minify CSS and JS.
 This page is all-in-one core JavaScript with DOM manipulation, so you can read.

-The form implements basic accessibilty.

 Try it
 http://forth-media.com/git/sign-up/